Sealchain Price Tops $0.0113 on Major Exchanges (SEAL)

-Sealchain (CURRENCY:SEAL) traded 4.7% lower against the U.S. dollar during the 24 hour period ending at 17:00 PM Eastern on December 28th.
-Over the last seven days, Sealchain has traded 1.4% lower against the U.S. dollar.
-Sealchain has a market cap of $2.09 million and $43,864.00 worth of Sealchain was traded on exchanges in the last day.
-One Sealchain token can now be purchased for approximately $0.0113 or 0.00000153 BTC on exchanges including LBank and MXC.
+Sealchain (CURRENCY:SEAL) traded 4.1% lower against the dollar during the 1 day period ending at 15:00 PM Eastern on December 31st.
+One Sealchain token can currently be bought for about $0.0113 or 0.00000156 BTC on cryptocurrency exchanges including MXC and LBank.
+Sealchain has a total market cap of $2.10 million and approximately $32,821.00 worth of Sealchain was traded on exchanges in the last day.
+In the last week, Sealchain has traded 2.4% lower against the dollar.

 - IOStoken (IOST) traded down 0.3% against the dollar and now trades at $0.0396 or 0.00000526 BTC.